dawkrish/blog/about.md

 title: About
 ---

-I am Krishnansh Agarwal, a student at IITM BS [(Online)](https://study.iitm.ac.in/ds/academics.html) in Data Science and Programming.
+I am Krishnansh Agarwal, a student at IITM BS in Data Science and Programming.

+I am currently working as Fullstack Intern at <a href='https://pazy.io'>Pazy</a>

 You can find me online with the handle `@dawkrish`.

 - [Github](https://www.github.com/dawkrish)